adieuadieu/alagarr/README.md

 ## Contributing

 The codebase _tries_ to follow declarative, functional(ish) programming paradigms.
 Many functional styles are enforced through TSLint linter utilised by the project.
 These include immutablity rules (`no-let`, `no-object-mutation`) and rules which prohibit imperative code (`no-expression-statement`, `no-loop-statement`).
-Disabling the linter for code should be avoided at all cost.
-Don't cheat.
+Disabling the linter for code should be avoided.
 Exceptions are made where satisfying a linting rule is impractical or otherwise untenable.
 In practice, this tends to be areas where the code touches 3rd party modules and in tests due to Jest's imperative-style.

-The benefit to following a declarative, functional coding style is that it becomes much easier to write readable, maintainable, and testable code.
-As a consequence of immutability (read: having no side-effects), a function will always return the the same value given the same inputs (it is pure in when there is no I/O.).
-This quality of referential transparency is what makes writing tests simpler.
-In practice, it results in fewer bugs (and happier devs.)
+@TODO

 ## Similar Projects